fadeelkhaniitd/neural-network/Report.md

 So, I wrote another code which uses fast NumPy computations, something which the previous code didn't.
 The code still does not use any other library like pytorch or tensorflow.

-After training till my loss function didnt change by much, I got a classification accuracy of 85.38% on the test dataset (loss of 0.022).
+After training till my loss function didnt change by much, I got a classification accuracy of 90.08% on the test dataset (mean squared error of 0.0157).